suzumi987/eazy-queue-ks/README.md

 job: Triggered when the queue starts processing.
 done: Triggered when a job is done (returns true).
-finish: Triggered when a job is finished (returns false).
 complete: Triggered when the entire queue is completed.

 ## Usage